Home » In the Library » Summer Fun

 Feeling Snacky?

 We’re offering free snacks for youth age 18 and under, courtesy of Second Harvest Food Bank.
-Snacks are available Monday – Thursday.
-Mid-City Library offers snacks 3pm – 4pm, and Central City Library offers snacks 4pm – 5pm.
+Snacks are available Monday – Thursday, 3pm – 4pm at the following libraries: Central City, Mid-City, Rosa F. Keller, and Dr. Martin Luther King, Jr.

 Summer Events at the Library

 Don’t miss the Library’s free summer programs for every age, from children to adults.
-From The Magical Poodles Show to Stop Motion Animation, we are especially delighted to host a full lineup of workshops and performers for kids, tweens, and teens.
+From The Magical Poodles Show to drumming and beekeeping, we are especially delighted to host a full lineup of workshops and performers for kids, tweens, and teens.

 Why Participate in the Summer Fun & Reading Challenge?